Pioreactor/docs.pioreactor/developer-guide/03-Background jobs/02-writing-background-jobs.md

 We call `super` to initialize the super class, `BackgroundJob`, with the unit, and experiment.

-Next, we define a function, `set_intensity`m that will be called whenever `intensity` is changed remotely (we'll do this later).
+Next, we define a function, `set_intensity` that will be called whenever `intensity` is changed remotely (we'll do this later).
 The `set_intensity` function updates `intensity` _and_ will change the onboard LED power for channel `A`.
 Remember, whenever the attribute `intensity` changes, it's published to MQTT.

 ```python {16-18}